jeanpierobom/jeanpierobom.github.io/_posts/2019-03-06-project-b-final-summary.md

 - Download the project from GitHub and unzip the project file: [https://github.com/jeanpierobom/super-zombie-runner](https://github.com/jeanpierobom/super-zombie-runner)
 - Open the project file in Unity
 - Play the game by pressing the play button on the Unity menu
-- If you want to build the game for a specific platform (PC or HTML 5, for example), you can do this on File / Build Settings...
+- If you want to build the game for a specific platform (PC or HTML 5, for example), you can do this on "File / Build Settings..."

 #### Presentation